 Problem 1 – Sprint Review

-It's the end of the two week sprint, and you're job now is to calculate the sum of estimated points for each of the different columns on the sprint board and decide if the sprint was successful or not.
-The sprint board contains assignees and their individual tasks, each task has a taskId (unique string), title, status ('ToDo', 'In Progress', 'Code Review', 'Done') and a points estimation.
+It's the end of the two-week Sprint, and your job now is to calculate the sum of the estimation points for each of the different columns on the Sprint board and decide whether the Sprint was successful or not.
+The Sprint board contains assignees and their individual tasks, each task has a task ID (a unique string), title, status ('ToDo', 'In Progress', 'Code Review', 'Done'), and estimation points.

 You will receive an array as a parameter.
-The first element in that array is an integer n.
+The first element in that array is an integer, n.

-The next n amount of elements contain information about the initial state of the sprint board, with each element having the following format: "{assignee}:{taskId}:{title}:{status}:{estimatedPoints}".
+The next n amount of elements contain information about the initial state of the Sprint board, each element having the following format: "{assignee}:{taskId}:{title}:{status}:{estimatedPoints}".
 An assignee can have multiple tasks!

-The other elements inside the array contain commands that will change the state of the tasks inside the board, each command contains information separated with the symbol ":"
+The other elements inside the array contain commands that will change the state of the tasks inside the board, each command containing information separated with the symbol ":".

-Commands will be the following:
+The commands will be the following:

 "Add New:{assignee}:{taskId}:{title}:{status}:{estimatedPoints}":

-You need to add the new task to the end of the tasks collection of the given assignee
+You need to add the new task to the end of the tasks collection of the given assignee.

-If the assignee does not exist on the board print:
+If the assignee does not exist on the board, print:

 "Assignee {assignee} does not exist on the board!"